SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 There must be a switch case for every possible value --- for most types of value, this means you need a default clause.
-Execion does not "fall through" from one case statement to the next unless you add the explicit ``fallthough`` keyword.
+Execution does not "fall through" from one case statement to the next unless you use ``fallthough`` to opt in to that behavior.

 .. testcode:: fallthrough-switch